-The Credit Agreement provides for interest on the loans at a rate per annum equal to (i) LIBOR plus a margin ranging from 2.25% to 2.75%, with the amount of such margin determined based upon the average of the Borrowers' excess availability for the immediately preceding fiscal quarter as calculated by the administrative agent, for loans based on LIBOR, or (ii) the administrative agent's base rate plus a margin ranging from 0.75% to 1.25%, with the amount of such margin determined based upon the average of the Borrowers' excess availability for the immediately preceding fiscal quarter as calculated by the administrative agent, for loans based on the base rate.
-In the event excess availability falls below the greater of (i) \$35.0 million and (ii) 10% of the lesser of (a) the borrowing base and (b) the maximum permitted credit at such time, the Credit Agreement requires maintenance of a fixed charge coverage ratio of 1.1 to 1.0 (which, subject to satisfying certain conditions though the first fiscal quarter of 2018, may be reduced to 1.0 to 1.0) until such time as the Borrowers' excess availability has been at least \$42.5 million for a period of 60 days.
-The Credit Agreement also requires the Borrowers to limit their capital expenditures to \$30.0 million in the aggregate per fiscal year; provided that any unused portion of such amount up to \$15.0 million in any fiscal year may be applied to capital expenditures in the next fiscal year.
+The Revolving Credit Agreement provides for interest on the loans at a rate per annum equal to (i) LIBOR plus a margin ranging from 1.75 percent to 2.25 percent, with the amount of such margin determined based upon the average of the Borrowers' excess availability for the immediately preceding fiscal quarter as calculated by the administrative agent, for loans based on LIBOR, or (ii) the administrative agent's base rate plus a margin ranging from 0.75 percent to 1.25 percent, with the amount of such margin determined based upon the average of the Borrowers' excess availability for the immediately preceding fiscal quarter as calculated by the administrative agent, for loans based on the base rate.

+In the event excess availability falls below the greater of (i) \$50 million and (ii) 10 percent of the lesser of (a) the Borrowing Base; and (b) the maximum permitted credit at such time, the Revolving Credit Agreement requires maintenance of a fixed charge coverage ratio of 1.0 to 1.0 until such time as the Borrowers' excess availability has been at least the greater of (i) \$50 million and (ii) 10 percent of the lesser of (a) the Borrowing Base; and (b) the maximum permitted credit at such time for a period of 30 consecutive days.

-The Credit Agreement also contains representations and warranties and affirmative and negative covenants customary for financings of this type as well as customary events of default.
+The Revolving Credit Agreement also contains representations and warranties and affirmative and negative covenants customary for financings of this type as well as customary events of default.